Mwindo/word-games/Word_Train/solver/README.md

 ## TODO

 * Return not only the next-letter options, but also the words you can reach for them.
-* For possible wins, return the probabilities (assuming other players make random choices)
+* For possible wins, return the probabilities (assuming other players make random choices).